 What’s really happening in indonesia

 Indonesia’s unique natural environment is in conflict with the world’s demand for resources and a domestic economy driven by a growing population of 260 million — including 85 million children lacking environmental education.

-In Indonesia, massive tracts of rainforests the size of 132 football fields are cut down every hour.
-The enormous ecosystem disruption is increasing flooding and forest fires while bringing endemic species like orangutans, tigers, elephants, rhinos to the verge of extinction.
+In Indonesia, massive tracts of rainforests the size of 76 football fields are cut down every hour.
+The enormous ecosystem disruption is accompanied by increased flooding and forest fires while driving endemic species like orangutans, tigers, elephants and rhinos to the verge of extinction.

 Pollution that poisons our food chains

-Java’s Citarum River, lined by 2,000 factories, is the most polluted river in the world.
+Java’s Citarum River, lined by 2,000 factories, is one of the most polluted rivers in the world.
 Life-threatening mercury from gold mining in Papua, Sumbawa and Kalimantan leaks into the surrounding watersheds.
 After China, Indonesia is the 2nd largest polluter of oceans with plastic, which is mistaken as food by marine animals.

 Devastation of marine ecosystems

-High demand for Indonesian fish leads to unsustainable overfishing.
-82% of Indonesia’s coral reefs along its 17,000 islands have been damaged as a result of dynamite and cyanide fishing, trawling, sedimentation, agricultural and industrial effluents, bleaching and ocean acidification.
+The high demand for Indonesian fish leads to unsustainable overfishing.
+82% of Indonesia’s coral reefs along its 17,000 islands have been damaged or are at risk as a result of dynamite and cyanide fishing, trawling, sedimentation, agricultural and industrial effluents, bleaching and ocean acidification.

 Exploitation of endangered species

-Popularity of oriental medicine and demand for pets pushes already endangered species to the brink.
+The popularity of oriental medicine and demand for pets push already endangered species to the brink.
 Among these species are the Javan Hawk-eagle, Bali Starling, Slow Loris, Pangolin, Manta Ray, Whitetip Shark and Helmeted Hornbill.